Ouranosinc/Magpie/docs/services.rst

 .. note::
-    If only :attr:`Scope.RECURSIVE` :term:`Permission` are being applied on the :term:`Service` or their children :term:`Resource`, it is better to enter *fewer* children element in the tree to reduce computation time of :term:`Effective Permissions`.
+    If only :attr:`Scope.RECURSIVE` :term:`Permission` are being applied on the :term:`Service` or their children :term:`Resource`, it is better to enter *fewer* children element in the tree to reduce computation time of :term:`Effective Permissions <Effective Permission>`.
 The complete hierarchy should be employed only when the depth of the tree is relatively shallow or that :attr:`Scope.MATCH` must be applied specifically for some :term:`Resource` to obtain desired access behaviour.

 When using the `Magpie` Docker image, the default command run the `magpie-cron`_ utility in parallel to the API.
 This cron job will periodically execute the :term:`Resource` auto-synchronization feature for a given :term:`Service` that